PaulVanSchayck/alberto/svg/README.md

 * The height should be 300px, as Safari requires this to position the tooltips properly
 * A viewBox property has to be set, and this is the base for scaling the image upon PNG export.
 You can make the image bigger there by making the viewBox bigger
+* Remove any clipPaths from being used.
+This will mess up IE when they remain.
 * The top level SVG element should not contain any custom namespace (attributes with : in it) for the SVG export to work in IE.

 Optimization